bruceMacLeod/mushroomcards/README.md

 The Mushroom Flashcard application is an early-stage, open-source project.
 We welcome ideas and suggestions from anyone.
 If you're interested in other mushroom quizzes, you might also want to check out the quiz program at <a href="https://www.mycoquebec.org/" target="_blank" rel="noopener noreferrer">MycoQuebec</a>.
 They offer a different question presentation style and have some interesting options, such as selecting a single taxonomic group.

+## Development

+### Testing

+The backend includes a comprehensive test suite to ensure functionality.
+See the `/backend/tests/README.md` file for detailed instructions on running the tests.

 ## Installation Instructions for PythonAnywhere.com

 These step-by-step instructions are an outline of installation of the React/Flask application on PythonAnywhere.com: